storyfeet/dugi_bialan/content/index.md

 {{@md}}

 {{@with_pics -}}
-o ubin buna da dugi -"belan"-. gi dugi belan
+o guma buna da dugi -"belan"-. gi dugi belan
 {{- /with_pics }}
 Welcome to Dugi Belan, a language of Balance.